 Fix 2 – Allow access to your microphone

-It’s also necessary to make sure your operating system and browser are allowed to use your microphone, especially if you’ve just connected a new mic to your computer.
-Otherwise, the mic might not work as expected.
+To make your microphone work normally, it’s also necessary to allow the operating system, browser and apps to use your microphone.
+Make sure to turn on the permission especially if you’ve just connected a new mic to your computer.
+Here are the steps:

 - On your keyboard, press the Windows logo key and I at the same time to open the Settings menu.
 Select Privacy.

 - Select Microphone.
 Then on the right pane, click the Change button and turn Microphone access for this device to On.